defold/tutorial-movement/README.md

     self.input = vmath.vector3()                -- [4]
 end
 ```
-1. Calculate the movement vector based on the player's input vector.
+1. Calculate a movement vector based on the player's input vector.
 2. Retrieve the position of the current game object (the spaceship).
 The position is a `vector3`.
 2. Set the position of the current game object to `p` plus the movement vector.
-3. Reset the input vector.
-It will be set in the `on_input()` function that is called each frame before `update()`.
+3. Zero the input vector.
+The `on_input()` function is called each frame before `update()` and has the responsibility to set the input vector.

 ```lua
 function on_input(self, action_id, action)